 Blockchain is no longer an abstract business buzzword—accounting and supply chains are adopting the technology now.
-And even if these are only the major enterprises pushing the adoption, it has a major trickle down effect.
+And even if these are the only major industries pushing the adoption, it has a major trickle down effect.

 Case in point is Walmart’s mandate for all suppliers of leafy greens to upload their data to IBM’s FoodTrust, a key component of their blockchain network.
-More on this in next month’s article!
+Click here to read exactly how Walmart is blockchaining your lettuce.

 Gartner predicts that supply chain blockchain will be a global movement with $2 trillion of goods and services processed annually by 2023.
 (Full reports available to Gartner clients only.)